Riley Adams: Toronto Blue Jays

 The Toronto Blue Jays selected Adams in the third round of the 2017 Major League Baseball draft, with the 99th overall selection.
 They signed him to a contract with a $542,000 signing bonus.
-Adams made his professional debut with the Vancouver Canadians of the Class A-Short Season Northwest League, and went on to start in the Northwest / Pioneer League All-Star Game.
+Adams made his professional debut with the Vancouver Canadians of the Low-A Northwest League, and went on to start in the Northwest / Pioneer League All-Star Game.
 Adams played in 52 games for the Canadians in 2017, and hit .305 with three home runs and 35 RBI.

-In 2018, Adams played for the Dunedin Blue Jays of the Class A-Advanced Florida State League where he slashed .246/.352/.361 with four home runs and 43 RBIs in 99 games.
+In 2018, Adams played for the Dunedin Blue Jays of the High-A Florida State League where he slashed .246/.352/.361 with four home runs and 43 RBI in 99 games.
 In 2019 he appeared in 81 games for the Double-A New Hampshire Fisher Cats, hitting .258 with 11 home runs.

 Adams did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
-He was added to the Blue Jays 60-man player pool for the 2020 season but did not get called up.
+He was added to the Blue Jays' 60-man player pool for the 2020 season but did not get called up.
 On November 20, 2020, Adams was added to the 40-man roster.

 On May 2, 2021, Adams was promoted to the major leagues for the first time after backup catcher Alejandro Kirk was placed on the 10-day injured list with left hip flexor discomfort.
 On May 5, Adams was optioned to Triple-A without making a major league appearance.
 On June 8, Adams was again recalled to the active roster.
 He made his MLB debut that day as the starting catcher against the Chicago White Sox.
 In the game, he notched his first career hit, a double off of White Sox starter Carlos Rodón.